LIFE ON CAMPUS

 What utilities are included in the rent?

-Electricity, water, air-conditioning and heating, cable television, and one data connection per student.
+Electricity, water, air-conditioning and heating, and one data connection per student.
 Residence halls and suites have custodial service that clean the public areas and community bathrooms.
 Residential Life staff do not clean student rooms or the inside of the University Park, Park Place and Legacy Park apartments.

 How do I get internet access in my room?